bonn0062/GSoD/absolute_beginners.rst

 -----

 It's common to need to rotate your matrices.
-NumPy arrays have the property `T` that allows you to transpose a matrix.
+NumPy arrays have the property **T** that allows you to transpose a matrix.

 .. image:: images/np_transposing_reshaping.png

-You may need to switch the dimensions of a matrix.
-This can happen when, for example you have a model that expects a certain input shape that might be different from your dataset.
-This is where the `reshape` method can be useful.
-You pass in the new dimensions that you want for the matrix.
+You may also need to switch the dimensions of a matrix.
+This can happen when, for example, you have a model that expects a certain input shape that is different from your dataset.
+This is where the **reshape** method can be useful.
+You simply need to pass in the new dimensions that you want for the matrix.

 ::